kbysiec/vscode-search-everywhere/README.md

 A phrase which should invoke help.
 Default value: `?`

+* `searchEverywhere.shouldItemsBeSorted`

+Ability to decide wheather items should be sorted by type.
+Default value: `true`

 * `searchEverywhere.exclude`

 An array of globs.
 Any file matching these globs will be excluded from indexing.